audunarn/ANYtimeseries/docs/README.md

 ### Tools
 - **Open in AnyQATS** – launch the external viewer.
 - **Open Extreme Value Statistics Tool** – open the dedicated extreme value analysis window.
+- **Extract OrcaFlex Surface Pressures** – available once coordinates are supplied in the OrcaFlex selector; loads panel pressure series from diffraction models.

 ### Plot controls
 - **Plot Selected (one graph / side-by-side)** – display selected variables on a single axis or in a grid; **Same axes** forces a common scale.